 - When your new crown arrives, he makes sure the dental crown fits well and looks natural before securely affixing it to your tooth.

 Once your dental crowns is in place, it will look and feel like your natural tooth.
 Dr. Craig Ellsworth uses Lava and Obsidian crowns, two trusted brands known for their durability and natural appearance.

 How a Dental Bridge Works

-Dr. Craig Ellsworth can also use dental implants to support your dental bridge.
+Dr. Craig Ellsworth can also use dental implants to support your dental bridges.

-To find out if you or your family member is a good candidate for a dental crowns or a dental bridge, call Family Dental of Spokane Valley at 509-850-3217.
+To find out if you or your family member is a good candidate for a dental crowns or a dental bridges, call Family Dental of Spokane Valley at 509-850-3217.